It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 She talks about the need to be fiscally responsible.

-And yet, if you look at it, she's already proposed 800 million dollars in new spending, and the campaign is less than half over.
+And yet, if you look at it, she's already proposed $800 million in new spending, and the campaign is less than half over.

-How can you claim to be fiscally responsible and want to increase the federal budget by 800 billion dollars in four short years?
+How can you claim to be fiscally responsible and want to increase the federal budget by $800 billion in four short years?

-And here's a C I told you so from Carl Rove.
+And here's a see I told you so from Karl Rove.

-The other five percent of the vote went for three other people.
+The other 5% of the vote went for three other people.

-That's a pretty remarkable testament to the deep concerns the Democrats have about Senator Clinton when she can't barely beat nobody else.
+That's a pretty remarkable testament to the deep concerns the Democrats have about Senator Clinton when she can barely beat nobody else.

-This is the Michigan primary, and there were no delegates awarded, so no other candidates campaign.
+This is the Michigan primary, and there were no delegates awarded, so no other candidates came.

-Mike Ravel was on the ballot, Dennis Kucinich is the UFO guy.
+Mike Revelle was on the ballot, Dennis Kucinich is the UFO guy.

 Now let's move on to Obama here for just a second.

-Um in a Reno during an interview with the Reno Gazette Journal editorial board.
+This is in a Reno, during an interview with the Reno Gazette Journal Editorial Board.

-Ronald Reagan changed the trajectory of America in a way that you know Richard Nixon did not, and in a way that Bill Clinton did not.
+Ronald Reagan changed the trajectory of America in a way that Richard Nixon did not and in a way that Bill Clinton did not.

 He put us on a fundamentally different path because the country was ready for it.

-I think they felt like, you know, with all the excesses of the sixties and the seventies and you know, government had grown and grown, but there wasn't much sense of accountability in terms of how it was operating.
+I think they felt like with all the excesses of the 60s and the 70s and government had grown and grown, but there wasn't much sense of accountability in terms of how it was operating.

-And I think he tapped into what people were already feeling, which is we want clarity, we want optimism, we want you know a return to that sense of dynamism and and entrepreneurship that had been missing.
+And I think he tapped into what people were already feeling, which is we want clarity, we want optimism, we want a return to that sense of dynamism and entrepreneurship that had been missing.

 This is heresy.

-Uh this is now you might it it's it's heresy, but notice he's getting away with it on the Democrats.
+This is now you might, it's heresy, but notice he's getting away with it on the Democrats.

 He's citing attitudes.